 THAT is begging the question, aka petitio principii, assuming the initial point.

-This is day-one logic and rhetoric.
+This is day-one logic and dialectic.
 But, that all stopped being taught a long time ago.
 So much for them fancy college degrees, eh?

 I hope this helps.